SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 ## Impact of confound removal strategies on functional connectivity generated from fMRIprep preprocessed data

-Authors
+H-T Wang[^1], P Bellec[^1][^2]

+[^1]: CRIUGM - Université de Montréal, Montréal, QC, Canada
+[^2]: Université de Montréal, Montréal, QC, Canada

 ### Introduction

-Denoising strategy is an important topic in fMRI literature.
+Denoising strategy is an important topic in fMRI data analysis.
 The impact of the choice of confound regressor on functional connectivity has been a key debates in the field of fMRI (cf. global signal regression).
 Recent minimal preprocessing pipeline, fMRIPrep {cite:p}`esteban_fmriprep_2020`, aims to reduce the degree of freedom during the preprocessing step.
 However, a wide range of confound regressors can still introduce errors by the users.
-Without good understanding of the literature or the official documentation, users can still introduce error or unwanted noise while performing confound regressing.
 It’s difficult to navigate the confounds and implement the sensible subset of variables in downstream analysis.
+Without good understanding of the literature or the fMRIPrep documentation, users can still introduce error or unwanted noise while performing confound regressing.
 Lastly, recent literature has shown the tool-based variability and the potential impact on the results {cite:p}`li_moving_2021`.
+The current research on benchmarking confounds have yet cover the output from fMRIPrep.
 We hope to provide a useful reference for fMRIPrep users, and evaluate if the implementation in fMRIPrep provides consistent results as the past literature using other preprocessing procedures.
-Here we provide an uniformed API to retrieve fMRIPrep generated confounds implemented in NiLearn.
-Four predefined strategies are provided with the API.
-The current research provides a benchmarking on the strategies using the three from {cite:t}`ciric_benchmarking_2017`: the residual relationship between motion and connectivity, distance-dependent effects of motion on connectivity, network identifiability.

 ### Methods